I thought this would be an excellent time to talk about how to protect your investments in a volatile stock market.

 Behavior finance defines some behavioral traits that cost investors money in lost returns.
 One of those is recency bias.
 Recency bias posits that recent, more current information, is more valuable than information about events in the past.
 How does that translate to investing?

 We are now almost ten years from the financial crisis of 2008.
-The market has been on an enormous run with little interruption.
+The market has been on a huge run with little interruption.
 A byproduct of this long run is that investors forget about the events of 2008 and take on more risk by investing more in stocks.
 It's the “this time is different” attitude.
 It's also the FOMO virus that infects so many people.
 Don't let yourself fall into the trap.

 What to do if you have too much risk